Shilpar31/Customer_Churn_Prediction/README.md

 - Google Colab

 ## How to Run
-1. Open the notebook in Google Colab
+1. Open the notebook in Google Colab - colab file attached
-2. Upload the dataset
+2. Upload the dataset - Telco dataset attached, or you can find it in kaggle
 3. Run all cells sequentially